AnushaEpam/TestAutomationOnboarding/README.md

 "envURL:"www.google.com"
 }

-Write a function to validate whether given string is a valid email id or not.
+2. Write a function to validate whether given string is a valid email id or not.
 rules for valid email can be referrd at : https://help.returnpath.com/hc/en-us/articles/220560587-What-are-the-rules-for-email-address-syntax-

-3. Write function implementation to read data from files using promises.
-Resolve promise if reading data from file is successful and reject if it’s a failure
-Handle failures using catch and finally of promises.